jadounrahul/kartsnms/doc/Support/SNMP-Configuration-Examples.md

 1. Connect to the Web UI of the device
 1. Upgrade to the latest available manufacturer firmware which applies to your hardware revision.
 Refer to the release notes.
 For devices which can use the Lx releases, *do* install LD.
 1. After rebooting the card (safe for connected load), configure Network, System and Access Control.
 Save config for each step.
 1. Configure SNMP.
 The device defaults to both SNMP v1 and v3 enabled, with default credentials.
 Disable what you do not need.
 SNMP v3 works, but uses MD5/DES.
-You may have to add another section to your SNMP credentials table in LibreNMS.
+You may have to add another section to your SNMP credentials table in KartsNMS.
 Save.

 ### HPE / 3PAR